-There are various factors that will affect the demand for the services and associated assets that Council provides, now and in future years.
+There are various factors that will affect the demand for services and associated assets that Council provides, now and in future years.
 While some factors will affect all services and assets, such as population growth, others will only affect particular services and assets such as growth in car ownership.
-The changing population and demographics, both within Campbelltown and surrounding Local Government Areas, will have a significant impact on Buildings corridors and infrastructure needs within the Campbelltown Local Government Area.
+The changing population and demographics, both within Campbelltown and surrounding Local Government Areas will have a significant impact on building corridors and infrastructure needs within the Campbelltown Local Government Area.

 Council completes modelling of the impacts of population growth across the Local Government Area.
-It is expected that the population of Campbelltown will increase from the 175,000 in 2020 to at least 275,778 by 2036.
+It is expected that the population of Campbelltown will increase from the 175,000 in 2020 to at least 256,041 by 20363.
 Growth will largely be urban renewal, medium density and smaller scale master-planned estates.

-The Campbelltown LGA has been announced as a growth corridor through the Glenfield to Macarthur Priority Urban Corridor Strategy.
-This strategy has the potential to add more than 33,000 new dwellings to the Campbelltown LGA thereby accommodating an estimated 90,000 additional people.
+The Campbelltown Local Government Area has been announced as a growth corridor through the Glenfield to Macarthur Priority Urban Corridor Strategy.
+This strategy has the potential to add more than 33,000 new dwellings to the area, thereby accommodating an estimated 90,000 additional people.